Specialty Cinema Attends Australian International Movie Convention 2012

-Once again I had the pleasure of attending this year’s Australian International Movie Convention (AIMC), which was held at Jupiter’s Casino on the Gold Coast from Sunday August 19 until Friday August 24.
+Once again Specialty Cinema attends Australian International Movie Convention (AIMC) this year, which was held at Jupiter’s Casino on the Gold Coast from Sunday, August 19 until Friday, August 24.
 It was a wonderful opportunity to network and renew friendships with many colleagues in the cinema industry.
-As usual it was a busy time catching up with all the major, mini major and independent exhibitors from Australia and New Zealand and fortunately for Specialty it was a worthwhile trip.
+As usual it was a busy time catching up with all the major, mini-major and independent exhibitors from Australia and New Zealand and fortunately for Specialty it was a worthwhile trip.

 Apart from the distributor presentations, one of the highlights was the trade show where many of the trade exhibitors showcased some of the new technology for cinema which I found very informative – particularly on the digital technology side (but that is another topic in itself which I will share with you in my next blog).